-Anguilla is one of the lesser known islands in the Caribbean.
+Anguilla is one of the lesser-known islands in the Caribbean.
 Located just a small step off the beaten track, which helps to protect Anguilla’s character and exclusivity while offering travellers convenience in getting there by air or by sea.
-The island is by far one of the most beautiful and is home to the best beaches, excellent cuisine and a wonderfully rich culture.
+The island is by far one of the most beautiful and is home to the best beaches, excellent cuisine and wonderfully rich culture.

 How to Spend a Week in Anguilla

 On a recent trip to Anguilla hosted by the Anguilla Tourist Board, I had the pleasure of staying a week in this tropical paradise, meeting locals and experiencing some of the best things to see and do on the island.
 Some may think Anguilla doesn’t have much to offer regarding activities, but this is so far from the truth.
 The island has an incredible selection of things to see and do; you just have to explore the island and find them.
 Until you have been to this breath-taking island and seen just how stunningly beautiful it is, you will wonder why you didn’t know about it before.
 Here are some of my best recommendations on how to spend a week in Anguilla:

 A trip to Anguilla wouldn’t be the same without a few days and nights spent mingling with locals and visitors alike at the numerous rum shacks and beach bars dotted along the island.
 A firm favourite is Bankie Banx Dune Preserve.